-In honor of Women’s History Month, each day Social Justice Books is featuring a children’s book we recommend to highlight grassroots women’s history in the United States.
+In honor of Women’s History Month, each day Social Justice Books features a children’s book we recommend to highlight grassroots women’s history in the United States.

-Find many more titles for children on the booklist, women’s history and women’s lives.
+Find many more titles for children check out the booklist: women’s history and women’s lives.

 March 1